Accepting New Credentials

 Store a Credential

-When a CredentialExchange reaches the ISSUED state, and has not been configured to auto-store, then the agent must call the storeCredential API before the Credential is stored in the wallet, completing the Aries protocol.
+When a CredentialExchange reaches the ISSUED state, and has not been configured to auto-store, then the agent must call the storeCredential API before the Credential is stored in the wallet, completing the protocol.

 The API takes the identifier of the CredentialExchange to store the credential of, and a configuration for how the agent should behave when storing the credential.